Start The Four Tendencies Framework

 Outer expectations (rules, deadlines set by others) activate the dorsal anterior cingulate cortex and lateral prefrontal cortex.
 Inner expectations activate the ventral medial prefrontal cortex.
 Different people show differential sensitivity to these patterns.
 Upholders show strong activation for both.
 Others show sensitivity primarily to one type.
 Understanding your pattern reveals which neural systems to target when designing habits.

 Therapists and health coaches who tailor interventions to patients' tendency types report improved outcomes.
-The National Institutes of Health have begun examining tailored interventions based on expectation responsiveness.
+The framework has potential for guiding personalized habit design, though large-scale empirical studies on expectation-response matching and habit outcomes are still developing.

 How It Works